tramvaijs/lru-cache-nano/README.md

   // update the age of items on cache.get(), renewing their TTL
   // boolean, default false
   updateAgeOnGet: false,

-  // update the age of items on cache.has(), renewing their TTL
-  // boolean, default false
-  updateAgeOnHas: false,
 }

 const cache = new LRU(options)